The carnivore diet consists entirely of meat and animal products, excluding all other foods.

 - Low-lactose dairy (in small amounts): heavy cream, hard cheese, butter, etc.

 According to some proponents of the diet, salt, pepper, and seasonings with no carbs are allowed.

 In addition, some people choose to eat yogurt, milk, and soft cheese, but these foods are typically not included due to their carb contents.

-Summary Foods allowed on the Carnivore Diet include all meats and fish, eggs, bone marrow, butter, and lard, as well as small amounts of hard cheese and heavy cream.
+Foods allowed on the carnivore diet include all meats and fish, eggs, bone marrow, butter, and lard, as well as small amounts of hard cheese and heavy cream.